The Easiest Cherry Dump Cake That Tastes Like You Spent Hours on It

 Directions

-• Sprinkle dry cake mix evenly over the cherries.
+• Sprinkle dry cake mix evenly over the cherry filling in a thin, edge-to-edge layer.
+Do not mix.

-• Bake for 40 minutes until golden and bubbly.
+• Bake for 38–42 minutes until the top is deep golden and cherry filling is bubbling at the edges.

 Latest Posts